tonyskidmore/docker-swarm-monitoring/README.md

 ````

-and the check the details:
+and then check the details:

 ````powershell